pylnata/dreamtown/README.md

 https://pylnata.github.io/dreamtown/

-This is landing page for fake tour agency, created by me to play around with(learn/test) modern html/css/sass and all this stuff.
+This is landing page for fake tour agency, created by me to play around with(learn/test) modern html/css/sass and all this stuff without help bootstrap and etc.

 Some features that I used in this project:
 * effective settings for develop mode/build process;
 * project structure based on 7-folder pattern for SASS files;